Women In Transition

 8) Review the plan vs. actual at least annually with your top advisor

 Alice was introduced to me by her daughter many years ago.
 Recently widowed, she confided that her late husband Carl made all the financial decisions and wrote all the checks.
 He had absolute control over their lives.
-Together we created an action plan designed to help her enjoy a life of independence, joy, and new control.
+In my opinion, the implementation of a plan of action could help someone like Alice enjoy a life of independence and new control.

 For more information or to schedule a complimentary, no obligation initial consultation contact Fred’s office at 302-999-9330 or email@example.com.